svdhoog/ETACE/README.md

 You will need to satisfy the following dependencies.

-1. FLAViz visualization scripts:
+For the FLAViz visualization scripts:
-("recommended version", "minimal version")

 * python3 (>= 3.4) Python3 core libraries
 * python3-h5py (>= 2.2.1) -- needed for HDF5 files to be re-writable, appendable